Quick Stats

 What They Don't Fund

 The foundation does not publicly disclose a comprehensive list of exclusions.
-However, based on their stated focus areas, they prioritize education, humanitarianism, and veterans causes.
-The foundation does not accept unsolicited proposals and focuses on organizations that align with their specific mission areas and strategic commitments.
+However, based on their stated focus areas, they prioritise education, humanitarianism, and veterans causes.
+The foundation does not accept unsolicited proposals and focuses on organisations that align with their specific mission areas and strategic commitments.

 Governance and Leadership